anyaevostinar/minecraft-sheep-evolution/README.md

 This mod implements all required components of evolution via natural selection, leading to actual evolutionary dynamics.

 ### Variation
 We mutate the color of the offsprings of the sheep based on its parents.
-The color of small sheep is generated based on the mean of its parents add a random number.
+The color of small sheep is the average of its parents' color, or slightly different from it.
 (TODO: Explain how variation is achieved in the mod; should discuss both how the mutations are introduced and how the existing mixing of parent colors is used)

 ### Inheritance
 After a sheep is grown up and eat more than 2 grasses, it will be set as "in love", which means that if two "inLove" sheep met, they can reproduce offspring.
-When produce an offspring, we generate the color of small sheep based on the mean color of its parents, so that the offspring is likely to have a color that similar to their parents.
+When produce an offspring, we generate the color of small sheep based on the average color of its parents, so that the offspring is likely to have a color that similar to their parents.
 (TODO: Explain how sheep now reproduce after eating enough grass and make an offspring that is likely to be similar in color

 ### Competition
-We imitate the scenario that the more the skin of sheep similar to the environment, the more likely the wolves can detect the sheep, and then eat them.
+We want to imitate the scenario that the more the skin of sheep similar to the environment, the more likely the wolves can detect the sheep, and then eat them.
 Therefore, We manipulate the chance of a wolf successfully attacks a sheep based on the similarity of the sheep skin and environment.
 Also, in order to simulate the competition between wolves, we let wolves die if it failed to attack sheep several (still adjusting) times.
 (TODO: Explain how wolves are more likely to target and kill sheep that stand out from their surroundings, leading to differential survival of sheep based on their wool color)